Family faces eviction after pregnant woman falls through floor - NewsBreak

 Family faces eviction after pregnant woman falls through floor

-SOUTHAVEN, Miss. — A group of community leaders is taking a stand after they say a pregnant woman fell through the floor of her second-story apartment.
+SOUTHAVEN, Miss. ( WREG ) — A group of community leaders is taking a stand after they say a pregnant woman fell through the floor of her second-story apartment in Mississippi near the Tennessee border.

-Members of Tabernacle Church of God in Christ marched to the Southaven Pointe Apartments on Wednesday in a fight for safer living conditions within the complex and within the Mid-South.Ex-NFL star in ICU after saving kids from drowning at Florida beach: report
+Members of Tabernacle Church of God in Christ marched to the Southaven Pointe Apartments on Wednesday in a fight for safer living conditions within the complex and within the Mid-South.Skeletal remains found near Sevierville identified as man missing since 2021

 This comes after they learned their friend and fellow church member Ashley Thomas faces eviction after falling through the floor of her Southaven Pointe Apartment home.